 It seems that as Hams get older, the boards get smaller.
 I thought a receiver made from an NE602 portable phone chip was small until I saw English kits to "learn about Surface Mount Technique."

-The Electroluminescent Receiver Kit is a superluminescent experience that uses very low noise devices, modern circuits that are documented in current literature, with boards designed to help the kit builder have a fun and educational experience.
+The Electroluminescent Receiver Kit uses very low noise devices, modern circuits that are documented in current literature, with boards designed to help the kit builder have a fun and educational experience.

 The Electroluminescent Receiver Kit

 The receiver uses low noise dual gate MOSFETs in which all the drain/source current travels through an LED.
 Therefore, mistakes in the MOSFET circuit show in the brightness of the LED.
 No oscilloscope is needed to find dead circuits.
 The LEDs provide a simple, but very useful, build-in oscilloscope.
 An LED that is extremely bright, dim, or off means inspection of that circuit for errors.

 The mixer LEDs are visual indicators of oscillator energy.
 Gate 2 of the MOSFETs is at .5 volt, which turns off the device.
 When oscillator injection is present (raising Gate 2 voltage), the LEDs turn on providing a test for oscillator operation and an injection level indicator.